kyleroderick/TIRP/TIRP Drinking Game.md

 - The "you know" quotient hits at least 300 times in one episode

 Disclaimer: Alcohol is not required.
 When drinking beverages containing alcohol remember to drink responsibly and know your limits.
-Consumption of too much alcohol can result in serious injury or even death.
 Have fun and be safe!